A Brief Introduction to Shannon's Information Theory: Issues Not Usually Addressed

-we call $X_1$ and $X_2$ compatible.
-Note, in this case, if we transmit any sequence of length $T\rightarrow \infty$ satisfying distribution $X_1$ and any another sequence of length $T$ satisfying distribution $X_2$, the two respective received sequences at the destination contain different number of $x_i$'s.
-Thus, if we select one sequence out of the union of the set of all sequences satisfying probability $P_1$ and the set of all sequences satisfying probability $P_2$, the destination should know, based on inspecting the number of $x_i$'s in the received sequence, that the transmitted sequence is from the $X_1$-class or the $X_2$-class.

-Therefore, the union of the set of all distinguishable $X_1$-class sequences and the set of all distinguishable $X_2$-class sequences are still distinguishable at the destination.
-Accordingly, if we are allowed to choose sequences from all sequences either satisfying distribution $X_1$ or $X_2$, we can single out approximately
+$X_1$ and $X_2$ being compatible implies that the induced random variable at the destination from $X_1$ and $X_2$ are not the same.
+In this case, if we transmit any sequence of length $T\rightarrow \infty$ satisfying the distribution $X_1$ and any another sequence of length $T$ satisfying the distribution $X_2$, the destination should know, by inspecting the number of $x_i$ in the received sequence, that the transmitted sequence is from the $X_1$-class or the $X_2$-class.
+Obviously, if we are allowed to choose sequences from all sequences either satisfying distribution $X_1$ or $X_2$, we can single out approximately

-sequences which can be transmitted on the channel and fully recovered at the destination.
+sequences that can be transmitted on the channel and fully recovered at the destination.